shakacode/re-formality/README.md

 ## Usage
-It takes 3 steps to implement the form:
+It takes 3 steps to implement a form:

 1. Define form config.
 2. Create form container.